Free the Bears - Our Story

 The next day, Mary drew up a petition and stood at the entrance of the local shopping mall collecting signatures to help “Free the Bears”.
 She collected thousands of signatures and a group of like-minded people determined to help bears and in 1995 registered Free the Bears Fund as a not-for-profit charity (Charity No: A1004507U).

 As Mary organised raffles, film nights and other events to raise awareness about the plight of Asia’s bears, word of her work spread and requests for help arrived.
-After rescuing a pair of sun bears from Cambodia, having seen there were more bears in need, Mary began construction of the Cambodian Bear Sanctuary.
+After rescuing a pair of sun bears from Cambodia, having seen there were more bears in need, Mary began construction of the Cambodia Bear Sanctuary.
 This is now the world’s largest sanctuary for sun bears and has educated hundreds of thousands of Cambodians about the threats facing wild bear populations.

 A telephone call from India led to Free the Bears joining Wildlife SOS and International Animal Rescue in the seemingly impossible challenge of freeing India’s dancing bears.
 The first group of 25 bears were rescued on Christmas Eve of 2002.
 Over the next 7 years Free the Bears helped provide seed money for more than 500 dancing bear families to set up new livelihoods.
 In 2009 the last of India’s dancing bears was handed over and the centuries old tradition was ended.